 10. The provision of secure property rights, especially to the informal sector.”
 (Williamson 2004: 196).

-In the course of the years since that 1989 conference at the authoritative think tank, the phrase “Washington Consensus” has widely come to be used to describe a set of policy prescriptions promoting and implementing market fundamentalism.
+In the course of the years since that 1989 conference at the authoritative think tank, the phrase “Washington Consensus” has widely come to be used to describe a set of policy prescriptions promoting and implementing neoliberalism and market fundamentalism.

-In 2004, perhaps genuinely or perhaps ostensibly dissatisfied with the meanings that have been associated with the term he coined, Williamson published in Journal of Post Keynesian Economics “The Strange History of the Washington Consensus” (an open-access file below) to explain why, as he put this, “alternative versions of the Washington consensus” emerged.
+In 2004, perhaps genuinely or perhaps ostensibly dissatisfied with the meanings that have been associated with the term he coined, Williamson published in Journal of Post Keynesian Economics “The Strange History of the Washington Consensus” (find an open-access file below) to explain why, as he put this, “alternative versions of the Washington consensus” emerged.
 Specifically, Williamson referred to the usage of the concept as the policy approach imposed by the IMF and the World Bank on their client countries and the widely perceived narrative attributed to “The Washington Consensus” as the creed and the toolkit of Neoliberalism.
 The latter, resents Williamson (2004: 201), is “a thoroughly objectionable perversion of the original meaning.
 Whatever else the term “Washington Consensus” may mean, it should surely refer to a set of policies that command a consensus in some significant part of Washington, either the U.S. government or the international financial institutions (IFIs) or both, or perhaps both plus some other group.
 Even in the early years of the Reagan administration, or during the administration of George W. Bush, it would be difficult to contend that most of the distinctively neoliberal policies, such as supply-side economics, monetarism, or minimal government, commanded much of a consensus, certainly not in the IFIs“.
-Evidently, as it appears in one of the footnotes, Williamson was unsatisfied by Joseph Stiglitz’s book Globalization and Its Discontents (2002) that greatly contributed to the dissemination of the term with these particular interpretations.
+Evidently, as it appears in one of the footnotes, Williamson was unsatisfied by Joseph Stiglitz’s groundbreaking book Globalization and Its Discontents (2002) that greatly contributed to the dissemination of the term with these particular interpretations.

 On the other hand, Williamson had “some sympathy” with the criticism laid by Dani Rodrick in “Growth Strategies“ (2003) regarding the pretended universality and insensitivity of the recommended reforms to local context.
 “The problem with the Washington Consensus was that it listed what became regarded as “ten commandments,” with an implicit promise that a country that did these ten things would grow“, noted Williamson (2004: 205).